cocos-creator/test-wechat-mini-game/README.md

 In this case,user needs to clean storage spaces manully.

-NOTICE:WeChat Dev Tools can not recreate this problem since the cache size on pc is unlimited.
+NOTICE:WeChat Dev Tools can not recreate this problem since the cache size on pc is unlimited. you will need a real phone to test this problem.